 - Latching: In this mode the DCX Power Supply requires alarm conditions to be reset before a new weld cycle can begin.
-To reset alarm conditions while in this mode, either press the front panel Reset key or send an External Reset signal using the user I/O connector - Non-Latching: In this mode the DCX Power Supply does not require alarm conditions to be reset, and new weld cycle can begin upon receiving an External Start signal
+To reset alarm conditions while in this mode, send an External Reset signal using the user I/O connector - Non-Latching: In this mode the DCX Power Supply does not require alarm conditions to be reset, and new weld cycle can begin upon receiving an External Start signal

 The alarm mode is factory-set to non-latching.
-For instruction on how to change the alarm mode refer to 6.4 Configuring the Power Supply Registers in Chapter 6: Operation and to your DCX Series Web Page Interface Instruction Manual (4000843).
+For instruction on how to change the alarm mode refer to your DCX Series Web Page Interface Instruction Manual (4000843).